lauralola/adoption_form_response/README.md

 The first item in the menu is to identify how many applications are on the system.
 This returns the number of applications on the system and returns you to the menu.

 The second allows you to see entries over 6 months old and their index in the spreadsheet.
 You are then asked if you wish to delete files again with only a y/n answer.
 Any other input will throw an error.
 If you select no you are returned to the menu.
 If yes is selected the index/row you wish to delete should be entered.
 This must be an integer and cannot be row 1 as this contains the title to the spreadsheet columns.
 In order to access the correct rows, 2 is added to the index numbers to account for the title page and the fact that sheets start at 1 not 0.
-Once the row is deleted the program logs out.
-With increased security and recording methods multiple deletes could be possible but due to the scope of this project one delete was only allowed to a user.
+Once the row is deleted the program returns the number of applications left and the row numbers of those older than 6 months and asks again if you would like to delete a row.
+With increased security and recording methods multiple deletes at one time could be possible but due to the scope of this project one delete was only allowed to a user.

 The third option is to access applications with issues such as kids under 6.
 This gives the user return of the index of unsuitable applications due to young kids in the home.
 In future development these applications could be moved to another sheet or highlighted in the existing sheet to make management easier.